Skip to main content

 The only option with all three phases

-It is the only Expedition that includes all three phases lasting around 19 days each including: an in-depth community project, environmental and conservation project and an adventure challenge.
+It is the only Expedition that includes all three phases lasting around 19 days each including: an in-depth community project, environmental project and an adventure challenge.
 This option is ideal for those who are really wanting to get stuck in, fully commit to self-development and experience all three phases.
 This is a truly unique and immersive experience.

 70 days of pushing your boundaries, 1,680 hours of making a lasting impact, and countless moments of self-discovery.
 You’ll forge bonds with like-minded individuals from around the world, connect with communities in ways you never thought possible, and uncover strengths within yourself that you never knew existed.
 It’s an opportunity to leave a legacy that will be remembered long after you’ve returned home.